Blaues Blut

 Blaues Blut is a studio album by German rapper Fler.
 It was released on April 19, 2013, under his record label Maskulin.
 The album features guest appearances from Silla, Jihad, and Animus.
 The album was supported with the official singles "Barack Osama" and "Pheromone", in addition to the promotional tracks "Biggest Boss", "Mut zur Hässlichkeit", and "Meine Farbe".
 Upon its release, Blaues Blut was met with generally positive reviews from music critics.
 The album debuted at number three on the Media Control Charts.

 Background

 In December 2012, Fler announced that Blaues Blut will be published on March 1, 2013.
 Later, he changed the release date first to March 22, 2013, then to April 5, 2013.
 In March 2013, he announced Blaues Blut for the April 19, 2013.
 In April 2013, he released the track list from the album.
-He also named the producers Hijackers (Produes, Bo Diggler and Mminx) and the guest appearances from Silla, Jihad, and Animus.
+He also named the producers Hijackers (Producers, Bo Diggler and Mminx) and the guest appearances from Silla, Jihad, and Animus.